Brian-Thomson19/git_wizardy/shows.md

-New Girl
+New Girl!
 Schitts Creek
 Youtube videos on coding ;)